 The Time We Swam With a Manta Ray

-It was around 2pm and we were sailing along the reef, slowly making our way back to the pier.
+It was around 2 PM and we were sailing along the reef, slowly making our way back to the pier.
 We were showered and had already changed into our dry clothes, sipping on tea/coffee exchanging travel stories with Bill (the man has the most fascinating travel stories!) on the bridge.

-“Hey look”, Bill interrupted someone’s story mid sentence.
+“Hey look,” Bill interrupted someone’s story mid-sentence.
 “There is a manta ray in the water.
 Do you guys want to swim with a manta ray?”

 “Are you serious?
-We would love to!”, we all shouted at once
+We would love to!” we all shouted at once

 “Well then, let’s make a stop.
-Jump right in”
+Jump right in.”

 We raced down the ladder and tore off our clothes.
 There was no time to worry about wet-suits, so we grabbed our masks and fins and jumped straight in.
 The manta ray was incredible!
-It was our first time seeing one in the wild and he was just as impressive as our dive with whale sharks.
+It was our first time seeing one in the wild and swimming with him was just as impressive as our dive with whale sharks.

-Our day sailing on the Magellan was by far the highlight of our entire trip to Western Australia.
-Bill and his crew were the most amazing hosts, effortlessly delivering an experience that surpassed all of our expectation by and large.
+Our day sailing on The Magellan was by far the highlight of our entire trip to Western Australia.
+Bill and his crew were the most amazing hosts, effortlessly delivering an experience that surpassed all of our expectations by and large.